innovaccer/design-system/CONTRIBUTING.md

 ### Issue Search

-Search to see if it has already been reported via the issue search.
+Search to see if it has already been reported via the *issue search*.
 If so, up-vote it (using GitHub reactions) or add additional helpful details to the existing issue to show that it's affecting multiple people.

 ### Check If It's Been Fixed

 Check if the issue has been fixed — try to reproduce it using the latest